 Generally, human tissues have a limited capacity to regenerate.
-However, recent discoveries and progress on stem cell research and tissue engineering are the promising prospects for tissue regeneration in the nearest future.
+However, recent discoveries and progress on stem cell research and tissue engineering are promising prospects for tissue regeneration in the nearest future.
 Stem cell biology is one such field, offering hope for curing scourges like diabetes, Parkinson’s disease, neurological degeneration, and congenital heart disease, as well as bringing together many disciplines of cell and molecular biology.
-Stem cells are cells which haven’t differentiated yet and have the ability to divide and also have the potentiality to turn itself into various other types of cells which can be useful for treating and understanding diseases.
+Stem cells are cells that haven’t differentiated yet and had the ability to divide and also have the potentiality to turn itself into various other types of cells, which can be useful for treating and understanding diseases.
 Thus, the 21st century is heralded as a century of cell biology, biomedicine, molecular medicine, and stem cells.

 Table of Contents

 Stem cells are the foundation for every organ and tissue of the body.
 There are different types of stem cells that come from different parts of the body, which can be used for different purposes.
 Mainly, there are three types of stem cells: Embryonic stem cells, Non-embryonic (adult) stem cells, and induced pluripotent stem cells.

 Embryonic stem cells, as their name suggests, are derived from embryos.
 They are obtained from the inner cells of the mass of the blastocyst, a mainly hollow ball of cells that, in the human, forms three to five days after a sperm fertilizes an egg cell.
 Scientists extract the inner cell mass and grow these cells in special laboratory conditions and retain the properties of the embryonic stem cells.
 Embryonic stem cells are known as pluripotent stem cells.
 They can give rise to any other cells in the body.